distrustCaution/integrated-security-example/README.md

 # Integrated-Security-Example
-Example code to show how to do integrated security testing
+Example code to show how to do integrated security testing. _Please note, this repository is vulnerable to several attacks on purpose for learning purposes_

 # Learn how to use as part of security testing